chrispanz1/project2/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## This program uses axios to pull data from an API!
 It also uses the useState and UseEffect hooks!
 I used the rest country api for this project after that I used the react hooks and state to manipulate my data for the user.
+I tried to maintain and average of 5 commit per day I utilized browser router, usestate hooks and my main focus was to make sure my api was working at all points!

 In the project directory, you can run: